Karen Joy Fowler: Short story collections

 Her 1998 collection, Black Glass, which has 15 short stories, 2 of which are original, won a World Fantasy Award, and her 2010 collection What I Didn't See, and Other Stories, containing 12 short stories with 1 original, also won a World Fantasy Award over two decades later.

 "What I Didn't See"

 Fowler was inspired to write her short story "What I Didn't See" after doing research about chimpanzees for her book We Are All Completely Beside Ourselves.
 During her research, Fowler came across an essay by Donna Haraway which discusses a 1920 expedition that was carried out by the curator of the New York National Museum of History.
-One of the men on the expedition wanted a woman in the group to kill a gorilla in order to ultimately protect these species.
+One of the men on the expedition wanted a woman in the group to kill a gorilla to ultimately protect these species.
 He reasoned that if women could carry out this action, gorillas would no longer be seen as a fearsome animal, and the thrill of killing them would be gone.
 Fowler's reaction was one of appalled interest, and she was inspired to write "What I Didn't See" by these findings.
 It won the short story Nebula Award in 2003.